tyangLab/ReservoirNet_OFC_TaskState/README.md

 # A neural network model for the orbitofrontal cortex and task space acquisition during reinforcement learning
 # Source code for the network model and the analyses.

-This repository provides the MATLAB code for the analyses in [Zhang et al.(2017)|https://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1005925&type=printable]
+This repository provides the MATLAB code for the analyses in <a href="https://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1005925&type=printable">Zhang et al.(2017)</a>

 ### Installation